raal-jr/Sun-Spot-Analyser-AP/README.md

 Copy code
 GET /sun-spot-analyser-api/scores?id=1

+Running Tests
+You can run the unit tests for the API using the following command:

+Copy code
+python -m unittest discover tests

 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.